BHocine21/presentation-configuration-screen/README.md

 The page fits screen size :
 ![Responsive test](./screenshots/responsive-test.gif)

-## Bugs/limitations
+## ⛔ Bugs/limitations
-Functionnal side :
+Functional side :
 - Add paddings on speaker note textarea field to avoid that the text is too close to the block.
-- At the sidebar menu, the onclick event is only when cursor is on the text but not on the whole block.
+- At the sidebar menu, the onclick event is only when the cursor is on the text but not on the whole block.
-- The icons is not presents in questions and presentations lists.
+- The icons are not present in questions and presentations lists.

 Code side :
 - Add relative path when importing files.
-- Create File which contains all texts displayed on the interface.
+- Create File which contains all texts displayed in the interface.

-## Next steps
+## ✨ Next steps

 - Allow user to zoom in/out on the slide.
 - Make slidebar and slides list block resizable.
 - Add ability to undo the last action with "arrow" buttons.

-## Author
+## 👨‍🚀 Author

 [@BHocine21](https://www.github.com/octokatherine)